-Dr. T. R. Viswanathan is a Research Professor in the Department of Electrical and Computer Engineering at The University of Texas at Austin and holds the Silicon Laboratories Endowed Chair in Electrical Engineering.
+Dr. T. R. Viswanathan is a Research Professor Emeritus in the Department of Electrical and Computer Engineering at The University of Texas at Austin and holds the Silicon Laboratories Endowed Chair in Electrical Engineering.

 Dr. T. R. Viswanathan was a Partner at Artiman Ventures.
 He spent 15 years in research and development, product design, manufacturing, and management in the industry.
 Dr. Viswanathan retired as a Director of Research and Development from Texas Instruments Incorporated and built and managed a world class research and development organization for advanced (high risk) product development in the most advanced technologies of TI, generated intellectual property, and managed the collaboration of TI with the research activities at the top universities such as MIT, Columbia, University of Pennsylvania, Carnegie-Mellon, Stanford, U.C.
 Berkeley, U.C.
 Davis as well as organizations such as SRC and Sematech.
 P